"

 Figure 1.6.
 April Cyaltsa Finkbonner On The Job / Photo Credit: ©

-The opportunities are vast when owning the technical skills of welding.
+The opportunities are vast when you own the technical skills of welding.

 Developing Industries and Technologies